splitwise/super_diff/README.md

 ## Can I hack on it?

 Totally!
-Here's what you need to do to get going:

-* If you use RVM, `rvm install 1.9.2` with a "super_diff" gemset.
-There's an .rvmrc so when you drop into the repo (assuming you've cloned it) you'll be in the gemset automatically.

-  If you aren't using RVM, you'll still want to install 1.9.
-It won't be required to actually use SuperDiff in production, but it's important for testing since hashes are ordered in 1.9 and therefore the output the Reporter generates is done so in a guaranteed order.
-* Install Bundler, then `bundle install` (this is only for development; SuperDiff proper doesn't require any dependencies).
+All you should have to do is run `bundle install` (this is only for development; SuperDiff proper doesn't require any dependencies), then hack away!

 If you're contributing an idea or fixing a bug: